upasana-mittal/Setsumei-ML/Probability.md

 The most common applications for a binomial distribution are coin flips (the number of heads in n flips), user signups and any situation involving counting some number of successful events where outcome of each event is binary.

-The Poisson Distribution gives the probability of the number of events occurring within a particular fixed interval where the known, constant rate of each event's occurrence is lambda.
+The _Poisson Distribution_ gives the probability of the number of events occurring within a particular fixed interval where the known, constant rate of each event's occurrence is lambda.
-The most common applications for a possession distribution are in assessing const over a continuous interval, such as the number of visits to a website in a certain periods of time or the number of defects ina square foot of fabric.
+The most common applications for a Poisson distribution are in assessing const over a continuous interval, such as the number of visits to a website in a certain periods of time or the number of defects ina square foot of fabric.
 Thus, instead of coin flips with probability p of a head as a use case of the binomial distribution, applications of the Poisson will involve a process X occurring at a rate lambda.

+## Continuous Probability Distributions

+The _uniform distribution_ assumes a constant probability of an _X_ falling between values on the interval a to b.
+Its PDF is

+$$
+f(x)=1/(b-a)
+$$

+The most applications for a uniform distribution are in sampling random number generation for example and hypothesis testing cases.

+The _exponential distribution_ gives the probability of teh interval length between events of a Poisson process having a set rate parameter of lambda.
+The most common applications for an exponential distribution are in wait times, such as the time until a customer makes a purchase or the time until a default in credit occurs.
+One of the distribution's most useful properties, and one that makes for natural questions, is the property of memory less ness the distribution.

+The _normal distribution_ distributes probability according to eh well known bell curve over a range of X's.
+Many applications involve the normal distribution, largely due to its natural fit to many real life occurrences, and the central limit theorem.